Sravana766/DataMapper/README.md

 # DataMapper

 ## Description
-The objective of the program is to import data from a SQL database and map it into arrays.
+DataMapper imports data from a SQL database and maps it into arrays.
 This program was written in Python.
 The input used in the program is a time series data for all the machines utilized by the company ExampleCo, Inc.

 Features:
 * Imports data from a SQL database